 The over-arching vision and first steps of a poverty reduction plan matter.
 This policy brief recommends the first steps that the government can take in order to implement an accountable, bold and comprehensive plan.

 Tara S., a constituent in Burnaby-Lougheed, met with her MLA Katrina Chen, who is also the Minister of State for Child Care.
 Tara kindly shared her experience with us to give you an idea of what you might expect in a meeting with your MLA.
+Meanwhile Patti Pearcey and Beverley Pitman met with their MLA David Eby, who is also Attorney General for BC.
+Read about their experiences here.

 The government released a report as well as several supplemental reports outlining “what they heard” during the poverty reduction consultations across the province.
 The reports clearly show the need for an accountable, bold and comprehensive plan!